skorfmann/drop-kick/README.md

 ![drop kick](./drop-kick.png)

+## Intro

 This leverages the [Terraform CDK](https://cdk.tf) to provide an abstraction over docker registries and serverless Container runtimes of public Cloud providers.
 Currently it supports AWS and Google Cloud.

 ## Prerequisites